Jonath-z/Decentralized-bot/README.md

 # Dai

-Dai is a decentralized AI chatbot buit on ICP
+Dai is a decentralized AI chatbot built on ICP